ismailbenhallam/moroccan-prayer-times/README.md

 The first time you run the application, it will prompt you to select a city (**english** is the default language).
 These settings will be saved for future use.

-You can change the city or the language anytime using the `setup` command.
+You can change the _**city**_ or the **_language_** anytime using the `setup` command.

+> **NOTE:** If you choose to use the Arabic language option with this package, make sure to check the following:
+>
+> 1. **Terminal Encoding**: Ensure that your terminal is configured to use UTF-8 or another encoding that supports
+     Arabic characters.
+In some terminals or IDEs (like PyCharm), you may need to set the encoding explicitly.
+>
+> 2. **Font Support**: Verify that your system has fonts installed that support the display of Arabic characters.
+     Without proper font support, Arabic text may not render correctly.

 ## Contributing